lelegard/arm-cpusysregs/msbuild/README.md

   - Start Menu -> Settings -> System -> Recovery -> Advanced Startup -> Restart now
   - "Light blue" boot menu -> Troubleshoot -> Advanced options -> Startup settings -> Restart
   - Press F7 (for 7th option "Disable driver signature enforcement")
-  - This settings may not be persistent across reboots (to be confirmed).
+  - This settings may not always be persistent across reboots (to be confirmed).

 - Disable secure boot on Windows 11 (may be necessary in some cases).
   - Start Menu -> Settings -> System -> Recovery -> Advanced Startup -> Restart now